bsdimp/freebsd-git-docs/MFC.md

 similar to svn merge --record-only.

-There are also advantages to all the commits on stable/X having something to identify them as being merge commits (so you can tell if you inadvertantly reverse args so you got commits to stable/12 instead of commits on main).
+There are also advantages to all the commits on stable/X having something to identify them as being merge commits (so you can tell if you inadvertently reverse args so you got commits to stable/12 instead of commits on main).

 ## Single commit MFC